MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/byok-price-restrictions.md

 To share an Azure subscription with other services that use Azure Key Vault, make sure that the subscription shares a common set of administrators.
 Confirming that all administrators who use the subscription have a solid understanding of every key they can access, means they are less likely to misconfigure your keys.

-**Example:** Using a shared Azure subscription when the administrators for your Azure Information Protection tenant key are the same individuals that administer your keys for Office 365 Customer Key and CRM online.
+**Example**: Using a shared Azure subscription when the administrators for your Azure Information Protection tenant key are the same individuals that administer your keys for Office 365 Customer Key and CRM online.
 If the key administrators for these services are different, we recommend using dedicated subscriptions.

 ### Benefits of using Azure Key Vault